10 Best Figure Skates For under $200 (2023)

 That's a reasonable ask.
 Unfortunately, competitive professional figure skates can cost upwards of $700.

-So if you or your kids are beginners, or you are returning to the sport as a hobby, that price point is a bit much.
+So if you or your kids are beginners, or you are returning to the sport as a hobby, that price point is a bit much regardless of your skill level.

 All you'll need is a reliable, high-quality pair of figure skates that won't break the bank and allows you to train like a pro-figure skater without the extra cost.

-We've gathered the 10 best figure skates under $200 that should help you enjoy your time on the ice.
+We've gathered the 10 best figure skates under $200 that should help you enjoy your time on the ice so check out this wide variety of figure skates:

 Our Top Picks